fbpx

 5 – Encourage your children to vote on the top 3-5 rules.
 We don’t like long lists of rules, 3-5 MAX ensure that these guidelines will be remembered more easily.

-6 – Post the finalized set of rules in a visible spot somewhere in your home.
+6 – Post the finalized rules in a visible spot somewhere in your home.
 Want to make it fancy?
-You could post them on a rustic chalkboard or on a letterboard.
+You could post them on a rustic chalkboard or a letterboard.

 So there you have it… that’s how we set rules and limits in our household.